 Why invest in an OLED TV in 2018?

-The first OLEDs were the type of TVs you find hanging in footballers’ mansions with massive screens and price tags.
-And quite rightly so.
-They deliver the absolute best in TV picture quality thanks to their cutting-edge screens – whether you’re watching the new football season or the latest blockbuster.
+The first OLEDs were the type of TVs you find hanging in footballers’ mansions with massive screens and even bigger price tags.

 With Panasonic and Sony now joining OLED pioneer LG, the technology is here to stay.